 Move from escalation to automation with clearer guidance on when to create content, data connectors, or procedures.

-How Optimize works
+How Recommendations works

 Content gaps

-For each content gap suggestion, you can:
+For each content gap recommendation, you can:

-Review AI-generated create or edit recommendations.
+Review AI-generated recommendations to create or edit existing content.

 Customer data gaps

-Each customer data gap suggestion clearly shows:
+Each customer data gap recommendation clearly shows:

 A guide which outlines the API and data needed to build connectors so Fin can resolve conversations automatically.
 The examples provided should be reviewed and adapted by an engineer.